Denistech30/Grading/README.md

 # Grading
-this is a simple too that helps teacher to ease calculation of marks
+this is a simple tool that helps teacher to ease calculation of marks